 Even healthy diets contain nutrient gaps.
-Thankfully, you can count on a daily multivitamin to help fill in those gaps and provide your body with some valuable nutritional insurance.† Gender and age-specific formulas make the right multivitamin choice for your specific needs even easier.
+Thankfully, you can count on daily multivitamins to help fill in those gaps and provide your body with some valuable nutritional insurance.† Gender and age-specific formulas make the right multivitamin choice for your specific needs even easier.

-Your bones contain 99% of your body’s Calcium, and meeting the recommended level of Calcium intake daily is important for bone health––now and as you age.† Milk, yogurt, green leafy vegetables and cheese are great sources of Calcium, and approximately three servings a day are needed for you to meet the Recommended Dietary Allowance (1,000 mg to 1,200 mg for adults).
-This can be challenging for many individuals; therefore, a Calcium supplement can help fill in this key nutrient gap.
+Approximately three servings a day are needed for you to meet the Recommended Dietary Allowance (1,000 mg to 1,200 mg for adults).
+This can be challenging for many individuals; therefore, a Calcium dietary supplement can help fill in this key nutrient gap.

-Support your health by enjoying the benefits of essential nutrition from vitamins, minerals and supplements.† Consult with your health care professional to learn how these top five supplements can support overall health.
+Support your health by enjoying the benefits of essential nutrition from vitamins, minerals and supplements.† Consult with your healthcare professional or more specifically, a dietitian, to learn how these top five supplements can support an overall healthy diet.

 Food Sources of Vitamin D. Dietary Guidelines for Americans. https://www.dietaryguidelines.gov/resources/2020-2025-dietary-guidelines-online-materials/food-sources-select-nutrients/food-sources.
 Published 2020.
 Accessed April 17, 2023.